Six Traits of Writing

 6. Offer teachers ongoing implementation support with an instructional coach.
 Whether turning to a highly-trained in-house staff member or leaning on an outside expert like Smekens Education’s Remote Coach, this type of sustained guidance will help teachers maximize success with the Six Traits.

 Get On-Demand Access

 Acquire Six-Traits Tools & Resources

 Throughout this guide, we have explored how to get started with the Six Traits, spiral through trait-based mini-lessons, provide feedback, and build kid-friendly writing rubrics.
 But we’ve only scratched the surface!
 If you want to continue learning about this powerful writing framework, consider these next steps:

 If you really want to take a deep dive into the Six Traits, register for our Six Traits of Writing on-demand workshops.
 These two 5-hour workshops will teach you everything you need to introduce the traits and implement them within your instruction.
 Plus, as a thank you for reading this far, you can access both of our Six-Traits on-demand workshops for the price of one!

-But for a cohesive collection of free, innovative resources, the best place to start is the Smekens Education Idea Library.
+But for a cohesive collection of free, innovative resources, the best place to start is the Smekens Education Learning Center.
 Here you’ll find Six-Traits lesson ideas, pictures, videos, whiteboard downloads, anchor papers, rubrics, graphic organizers, and more.

 But whether you are starting with nothing or your toolbox of resources is full to the brim, none of it matters if the Six Traits do not become part of your daily writing classroom.
 Remember, it starts with recognizing that all good writing contains ideas, organization, voice, word choice, sentence fluency, and conventions.
 These are the six ingredients that define, dissect, and describe “good” writing.

 Ready to Learn More?

 Let’s connect to see how Six-Traits professional learning can impact educators at your school.